MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/Deploying-the-Microsoft-Dynamics-NAV-Web-Server-Components.md

 Each [!INCLUDE[nav_web_server_instance_md](../developer/includes/nav_web_server_instance_md.md)] instance must connect to a [!INCLUDE[server](../developer/includes/server.md)], which in turn connects to the database that contains the application and business data.
 Multiple [!INCLUDE[nav_web_server_instance_md](../developer/includes/nav_web_server_instance_md.md)] instances can connect to the same [!INCLUDE[server](../developer/includes/server.md)].
 You can deploy these components on one computer or on separate computers.
 For example, you can install the [!INCLUDE[nav_web_server_instance_md](../developer/includes/nav_web_server_instance_md.md)] instance on one computer and the [!INCLUDE[server](../developer/includes/server.md)] and SQL Server database on another computer.
 The topology that you choose depends on the network resources and the infrastructure of the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] components.
 The installation and configuration process is different for each scenario.

-For information about the common deployment scenarios, see [Deployment Scenarios for the Microsoft Dynamics NAV Web Server Components](Deployment-Scenarios-for-the-Microsoft-Dynamics-NAV-Web-Server-Components.md).
+For information about the common deployment scenarios, see [Deployment Topologies](deployment-scenarios.md).

 ##  Creating a [!INCLUDE[nav_web_server_instance_md](../developer/includes/nav_web_server_instance_md.md)] instance